sh-dave/haxeui-templates/README.md

 </p>

 <h2>haxeui-templates</h2>
 haxeui-templates provides a set of templates to quickly and easily create haxeui projects for use with different IDEs.
-The templates are split up by IDE and haxeui ´backend`
+The templates are split up by IDE and haxeui `backend`

 <h3>Flash Develop</h3>
 All Flash Develop templates for all backends are kept in a single `haxeui-templates.fdz` (_flash develop zip_) file.
 This file can be downloaded <a href="https://github.com/haxeui/haxeui-templates/raw/master/flash-develop/haxeui-templates.fdz">here</a>.